What Is Email Hosting: Explanation for Beginners

 Google Workspace is a popular, modern solution that offers a suite of tools (Google Docs, Sheets, Meet, Drive, Calendar, and Chat) for businesses of all sizes.
 The service provides a range of plans, the basic one—Business Starter gives 30 GB of storage per person for $6/month per person.
 The Enterprise plan offers 5 TB of storage space, pricing is available upon request.

 Google Workspace is a cloud email hosting service with strong security features, including two-step verification, TLS email encryption, and compliance with GDPR along with protection against phishing.
 For larger organizations, the service offers more advanced features like data loss prevention (DLP), device management, and security center controls.
-They are available in higher-tier plans.
+These are available in higher-tier plans.

 Microsoft 365 is a versatile, cloud platform offering a wide range of productivity tools for small, medium, and large businesses.
-Plans range from $6/month with 50 GB of email storage to 8.25 per user if paid annually.
+Plans range from $6/month with 50 GB of email storage to $8.25 per user if paid annually.
 Microsoft 365 provides robust security features like multi-factor authentication, TLS email encryption, and compliance with standards like GDPR, HIPAA, FedRAMP, and DDoS protection in the Government plan.

 Zoho Workplace is a reliable, cloud email hosting service that also offers a suite of collaboration tools for teams of all sizes.
 You can choose either a limited solution—Zoho Mail that includes only email hosting and would be ideal for small businesses for €0.90/month per person or the version with the collaboration suite for €2.70 per month/person.
-Apart from that, Zoho Mail has a forever free plan for a team of up to 5 users.
+Additionally, Zoho Mail has a forever free plan for a team of up to 5 users.

 ProtonMail is a privacy-focused email hosting service based in Switzerland.
 It offers end-to-end encryption, ensuring only the sender and recipient can read messages.
 ProtonMail’s business plan costs €6.99 per user/month with 15 GB of storage space and limited functionality.
 Teams that want more features and 1 TB of storage can choose a plan for €12.99 per user/month.